dsem/ansible-workstation/MANUAL_FOLLOWUPS.md

 iTerm2 -> Settings -> Pointer; select "Focus follows mouse"

+## Work

+1. Verify that the location of poetry's self venv is correct and the `changes:` directive in the yaml is accurate for this system

 ## Raycast

 Open Raycast and follow the steps to setup the app.